Madagascar 3: Europe's Most Wanted: Music

 Madagascar 3: Europe's Most Wanted is the soundtrack of the film scored by Hans Zimmer and was released on June 5, 2012.
 "Afro Circus/I Like to Move It" peaked at 7 on the ARIA Hitseekers Singles chart on the week commencing October 15, 2012.

-In some variations of the soundtrack, "Cool Jerk" is featured in replacement of "We No Speak Americano".
-"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and not included on the soundtrack and was replaced by "Firework" for the circus.
+In some variations of the soundtrack, "Cool Jerk" is featured in replacement of "We No Speak Americano" by Yolanda Be Cool & DCUP.
+"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and not included on the soundtrack and was replaced by "Firework" by Katy Perry for the circus.
 "Any Way You Want It" by Journey and the instrumental "Watermark" from the album of the same name by Enya were also used, but are not included on the soundtrack.
 "Land of Hope and Glory" by Edward Elgar appears in the track "Fur Power".
 The "Afro Circus" tune is from "Entrance of the Gladiators", by the Czech composer Julius Fučík.